AlienKevin/wordshk_app/README.md

 1. Show jyutping help before search or suggestions for fix during search
 2. Add spell checker suggestion to english search
 3. Use word match percent instead of direct lookup for phrases with >1 words
-4. Add translations to POS and language tags before explanations
-5. Test multi-language support for entries
+4. Test multi-language support for entries
-6. Add auto language detection for searches
+5.Add auto language detection for searches

 # Legal